Anass Bouziane

-Anass Bouziane (born 22 December 2006) is a Dutch professional footballer who plays as a midfielder for club Volendam.
+Anass Bouziane (born 22 December 2006) is a Dutch professional footballer who plays as a midfielder for the Under-21 squad of Heerenveen.

 Career

 Born in Zaandam, Bouziane began his youth career with OFC, later captained Fortuna Wormerveer's under‑16s, and joined the Volendam academy in 2022.

 He led Volendam's under-18s to the KNVB youth cup in 2023–24 and, on 5 June 2024, signed his first professional contract, binding him to the club until June 2026.

 Bouziane made his senior debut on 17 September 2024, starting in a 2–0 home win over Dordrecht in the Eerste Divisie.
 He finished the 2024–25 season with five league appearances as Volendam won the division and secured promotion to the Eredivisie.

 Personal life

-Bouziane is the eldest of several brothers involved in professional or academy football; younger twin Wassim plays for AZ Alkmaar's under-19 side.
+Born in the Netherlands, Bouziane is of Moroccan descent and holds dual Dutch and Moroccan citizenship.
+He is the eldest of several brothers involved in professional or academy football; younger twin Wassim plays for AZ Alkmaar.